Azure SQL Database Threat Detection

 Explore threat detection alerts for your database in the Azure portal

 SQL Database Threat Detection integrates its alerts with Azure Security Center.
-A live SQL security tile within the database blade in the Azure portal tracks the status of active threats.
+A live SQL threat detection tiles within the database and SQL ATP blades in the Azure portal tracks the status of active threats.

-Clicking on the SQL security tile launches the Azure Security Center alerts blade and provides an overview of active SQL threats detected on the database.
+Click Threat detection alert to launch the Azure Security Center alerts page and get an overview of active SQL threats detected on the database or data warehouse.